nikhilshinde57/Push-Notification/README.md

 Now to check how it will work when the user is offline.
 Once again subscribe to the coke\_studi channel using testuser1 user.

 Then logout the user using logout API.
-Now admin will publsihn one new notification to coke\_studi channel.
+Now admin will publish one new notification to coke\_studi channel.
 Now the testuser1 is subscribed to the channel and the user is offline then the testuser1 queue will hold that message till the user will come online.

 Now login in with the testuser1 account and look at the app server and notification server terminal windows you can see the previous message published by the admin when testuser1 was offline.